graviscool/gauravkparab.com/README.md

 To run this website locally, follow these steps:

-1. Clone the repository: `git clone `
+1. Clone the repository using `git clone`
 2. Navigate into the directory: `cd gauravkparab.com`
 3. Install the dependencies: `npm install`
 4. Start the development server: `npm run dev`